About the Artist

 Statement

-In ceramics, I create both sculptural and functional work.
-My sculptures are deeply influenced by my experiences living with Type 1 Diabetes and the profound impact it has had on my relationship with food.
+My artwork is deeply influenced by my experiences living with Type 1 Diabetes and the profound impact it has had on my relationship with food.
 My work explores both my own perceptions and others' misconceptions of diabetes, challenges stereotypes, and highlights the nuanced realities of living with the condition.